hodoissa/python-ML-hack/README.md

 # python-ML-hack
-A Python hackathon in collaboration with ONS Data Science Campus
+A Python Machine Learning hackathon in collaboration with ONS Data Science Campus